-Of course, you’ll find iconic artworks and the latest haute cuisine in Paris—but the largest country in western Europe has much more to explore than just the capital.
-Yacht the Mediterranean waters of the French Riviera and breath in the lavender fields of Provence.
-Tour the Medieval fortress of Mont Saint-Michel and visit the vineyards of Bordeaux.
-Here, romance extends beyond candlelit dinners to a deep love of all things excellent—from artisan cheese to a great conversation.
-So, wherever you go, let your dinners run long and order by the bottle.
+Every vacation in France is different.
+As the largest country in western Europe, there’s a range of landscapes, cultures, and climates, from the snowy peaks of the mountainous east to the sun-kissed south.
+Live and breathe French culture and history by visiting the legendary capital, Paris.
+Sail the shimmering waters of the French Riviera during hot summer days.
+Admire the rolling lavender fields of Provence while exploring with local guides.
+Head west to enjoy wine in the vineyards of Bordeaux.
+In France, romance extends beyond candlelit dinners to a deep love of all things excellent—from artisan cheese to a great conversation.
+Wherever you travel, let your dinners run long and order by the bottle.

-Completed in 1889, the Eiffel Tower attracts seven million visitors each year.
+Completed in 1889, the iconic Eiffel Tower is the jewel in Paris’ skyline.
 Ascend by foot or elevator to the top of this 1,062-foot wrought iron masterpiece where a panoramic view of Paris awaits.
-Once inside, enjoy a meal or champagne toast as you take in the view.
+Once inside, enjoy a meal or toast champagne as you take in the view.
 Watch in the evening from Champ de Mars when 20,000 light bulbs illuminate the landmark with a dazzling light show.

 Notre Dame has stood proudly since 1345—after 182 years of construction— as the definitive example of French Gothic architecture.
 Usually, over 30,000 people visit the cathedral on any given day, but a fire in the spring of 2019 has caused a temporary closure.
 The original structure and artistic embellishments remain largely intact and will be on view again after the restoration.

 Bordeaux has been producing wine for 10 centuries.
 The “Sleeping Beauty” of France will enchant you with its 18th-century facades and cosmopolitan attitude.
 Whether it’s a hip new restaurant or the Jardin Public, inspired by the gardens of Versailles, in Bordeaux, it’s all about the atmosphere.
-So take some time to stroll and don’t forget to slurp fresh oysters and local varieties with abandon.
+Take some time to stroll its beautiful streets, and be sure to slurp fresh oysters and local varieties.